 What was important for me to teach my little ones first and foremost, was that not all giving involves money.

 Giving can mean supplies.
 Giving can mean time.
 Giving can mean kindness.

-First, we needed a name.
-That’s when HMM came to fruition.
-HMM stands for Help Move Mountains, and that was exactly what we set out to do.
-Not just one mountain, but many of them.
-It was our family effort to give back, and to many of the mountains in need.
-We planned to take on a different project every few months, learn about the cause, and think of an original way of giving.
+H.M.M. stands for Help Move Mountains, and that was exactly what we set out to do.
+Not just one mountain, my sons decided, but many of them.
+Our family, it was decided, would focus efforts on giving back to the many mountains in need.
+So we planned to take on a different project every few months, learn about its cause, and think of original ways to ‘give’.

 4 Original Project Ideas for Teaching Empathy